Background

 I was educated at Vassar College in New York (BA History, departmental and general honors, Phi Beta Kappa, History Prize, 1987) and at Magdalen College, Oxford (1988-1992).
 I was awarded my DPhil in Modern History from the University of Oxford in 1993.

-Before being appointed to the Chair of Modern History at Cardiff University, I was a Research Fellow at Newnham College, Cambridge (1992-5), Lecturer in History at the University of York (1995-6), Research Editor at the Oxford Dictionary of National Biography (1996-7) and Senior Lecturer, then Reader, at the University of Strathclyde in Glasgow.
+Before being appointed to the Chair of Modern History at Cardiff University in 2016, I was a Research Fellow at Newnham College, Cambridge (1992-5), Lecturer in History at the University of York (1995-6), Research Editor at the Oxford Dictionary of National Biography (1996-7) and Senior Lecturer, then Reader, at the University of Strathclyde in Glasgow.

-I have won various research grants (AHRC, Leverhulme, Maguire).
+I have won various research grants (AHRC, Leverhulme, Maguire, Keston).
 I have also held visiting fellowships (at Charles University in Prague and Masaryk University in Brno).

 I am on the editorial boards of the journals English Historical Review (Oxford University Press) and British Catholic History (Cambridge University Press).
 I have also served on the editorial boards of Europe-Asia Studies (formerly Soviet Studies) and The Innes Review (Edinburgh University Press).